cgandra/Udacity/Intro to Self-Driving Cars/Traffic Light Classifier/readme.md

 ## Submission
 Once you have completed the notebook, make sure you've run every cell, and then submit your project from your workspace.
 Pressing the submit button zips all the files in the workspace and submits them for grading!

+## Note
+traffic_light_images does not contain all images on git due to space limitation